 - In Geography, any location is measured by latitudes and longitudes using angles subtended at the center of the Earth.

-- In astronomy, the rotation of the Earth, other planets, and other celestial bodies are also measured by angles.
+- In astronomy, the rotation of the Earth, other planets, and other celestial bodies is also measured by angles.
 And so on

 To view more math video resources, click here.